 16 km hike around Orp-Jauche

-A pleasant walk along country lanes and crossing the fields of Walloon Brabant, passing through four villages on the way.
+A pleasant walk around Orp-Jauche.
+It takes in country lanes and crosses the fields of Walloon Brabant.
+And passes through four villages on the way.

 I followed this route in early Spring this year.
 It starts in the village of Jauche and passes through Jandrain, Petit-Hallet and Orp-Jauche before returning to Jauche.

 If you are arriving by car, there’s plenty of free parking space along Rue de la Gare.
 If you plan to get to Jauche by public transport, it isn’t easy, particularly at the weekend.

 giving your departure point and timeframe and I’ll see if I can help find a solution.
 Drop me a line

 Here’s a photo story of my Orp-Jauche walk.
 The route map is at the end of the post.